-Sonus is focused on enabling Cloud-based communications.
-The trend toward Cloud-based communications is driven by many market factors and requires infrastructure investment by the enterprises who buy Cloud services as well as the service providers who deliver Cloud services.
-Our SBCs, installed between service provider networks, enable service providers to access and seamlessly provide services across these networks.
-Our SBCs, installed at the edge of service providers' networks, allow service providers to securely and seamlessly deliver these services to enterprises.
-We believe the delivery of SIP trunks and services on top of these trunks will continue to drive the need for SBCs.
+Sonus sees opportunity in the cloud as enterprise-based UC infrastructures move to being delivered from cloud-based delivery infrastructures.
+The trend toward cloud-based communications is driven by many market factors and requires infrastructure investment by the enterprises who buy cloud services as well as the communications service providers who deliver cloud services.
+Our SBCs, installed in service provider networks, enable service providers to deliver high quality real time communication services when delivered across and between multiple service provider infrastructures.
+Additionally, our SBCs, installed at the edge of service providers' networks, allow service providers to securely and seamlessly deliver consolidated voice and data services to enterprises through SIP trunking services.

-We expect that service providers will look to a variety of ways to augment their Cloud offerings, including offering hosted and managed infrastructure and applications.
-We also anticipate that service providers will expand the Cloud-based services they offer across all their networks, further driving a need for interworking and session management between those applications and their networks.
-We are partnering with companies, such as BroadSoft, Inc., whose products allow service providers to increase their Cloud application offerings while using our SBCs and our policy engine to facilitate the integration of their network and offerings.
+We expect that communications service providers will look to a variety of ways to monetize their SIP trunking services by offering new cloud services, including hosted and managed UC infrastructure and applications.
+We also anticipate that service providers will expand their cloud-based real time communication services, further driving a need for SIP-based infrastructure equipment.
+We are partnering with companies such as BroadSoft whose products allow service providers to increase their cloud application offerings while using our SBCs and our policy solutions to facilitate the integration of their networks and offerings.

-We currently sell our SBCs to enterprise customers for use at the edge of their networks, which allows them to set up a secure IP network with their service providers as well as consolidated dial plans and routing services.
-In adopting Cloud-based services, we expect that enterprises will continue to leverage their premise-based assets and, as such, will continue to need strong interworking, policy and session management to enable the Cloud and premise components to work together seamlessly.
-We believe that enterprises are also seeking to enable UC solutions in their networks and Microsoft Lync is emerging as a key capability that enterprises want to deploy.
-Sonus offers four Lync-qualified SBCs that facilitate the co-existence of Lync with existing PBXs or facilitate the migration from a PBX to Lync.
-We have strong certified channel partners that continue to support customers' migrations to Lync.
+We currently sell our SBCs to enterprise customers for use at both the core and the edge of their networks, which allows them to set up a secure IP network with their service providers consolidate dial plans and routing services and enable evolution of their legacy PBX infrastructures.
+In adopting cloud-based services, we expect that enterprises will continue to leverage their premise-based assets (e.g., PBXs) and, as such, will continue to need strong interworking and policy management to enable the cloud- and premise-based components to work together seamlessly.
+We believe that enterprises are also seeking to enable UC solutions in their networks and Microsoft Lync to continue to increase their communications productivity.
+Sonus currently offers the broadest portfolio of Lync-qualified SBCs to enable enterprises to integrate Lync with existing PBXs or even facilitate the migration from a PBX to Lync.
+Additionally, we have strong certified channel partners that continue to support customers' migrations to Lync.